Appliances · Resale guide

 Essential Checks

-- Test All Control Panel Buttons: Press every button to ensure it responds instantly and the display changes correctly.
+- Check control panel responsiveness: Press every button on the control panel to ensure they respond immediately and the display changes correctly.

 Insider Checks